jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 ensures it will be run after the 50-wacom.conf in /usr/share/X11/xorg.conf.d/.

+More than one configuration snippet may apply to any device.
+Configuration settings are merged, but if the same setting is specified multiple times, only the last one is used.

 #### X server 1.8 & 1.9

 With X servers 1.8 & 1.9 you can only use Options that apply to the